San Francisco Bay Wildlife

 Wildlife

 The real treat of the Big Sur region is that it is one of the few homes of the reintroduced California Condor.
 In 1987, the US Fish and Wildlife Service approved the capture of all wild condors in an effort to halt their decline at the hands of lead poisoning.
 Some 26 birds were captured.
-After a captive breeding effort by the San Diego Zoo, the US Fish and Wildlife Service began reintroduction.
-Today, over 75 birds thrive in California, and some 150 total live in the wild, reintroduced in other locations such as Arizona or Baja California.
+After a captive breeding effort led by San Diego Zoo and Los Angeles Zoo, the US Fish and Wildlife Service began reintroduction.
+The first condors were released in Big Sur in 1997 by the Ventana Wildlife Society.
+Today (2013), over 50 birds thrive in this area, and a few hundred birds in total, including captive birds and the ones reintroduced in other locations such as Pinnacles National Park, Arizona, and Baja California.
+The good news is that their numbers are growing slowly and steadily.
 Big Sur remains one of the best locations to see these magnificent birds.

 Links